 When it comes to changing nappies, preparation pays off.
 A well-stocked changing station makes a world of difference.
-You don’t need any fancy kit, but making sure you have everything to hand before you start will stop it getting too messy.
+Making sure you have everything to hand before you start will stop it getting too messy.

 Where should I change a nappy?